ajarara/sops-file.el/README.md

 # sops-file.el
 A package for viewing + editing [sops](https://github.com/getsops/sops) files.
 It handles sops pin prompts, I wrote this particularly to handle pin-guarded [age](https://github.com/FiloSottile/age/) keys [stored on yubikeys](https://github.com/str4d/age-plugin-yubikey).
+It also handles age keys guarded by passphrases, plus can be extended to support any KMS that sops prompts for.

 [sops-file-demo.webm](https://github.com/user-attachments/assets/1a3aeb5f-9f99-43c3-ba67-017fd9db6128)